 Sherrill is a decidedly white-collar city, with fully 89.44% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Sherrill is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Sherrill who work in sales jobs (12.21%), management occupations (12.00%), and office and administrative support (10.13%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.37% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 11.37% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The population of Sherrill is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.85% of adults in Sherrill have a bachelor's degree or even advanced degree.
+The citizens of Sherrill are very well educated compared to the average community in the nation: 37.85% of adults in Sherrill have a bachelor's degree or even advanced degree.

 The people who call Sherrill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sherrill residents report their race to be White, followed by Asian.
 Important ancestries of people in Sherrill include Irish, English, German, Italian, and Polish.